danjacobellis/LCCL/README.md

-# LCCR
-Learned Compression for Compressed Learning
+# Learned Compression for Compressed Learning